The best shopping in Oslo

 established the term Scandinavian design – a look inspired

-by simplicity and the pure shapes of modernism
+by simplicity and the pure shapes of modernism, which

 aimed to use light and long-lasting natural materials.